WUK-SR/banner_magic/README.md

 ```
 This will inject the contents of the title variable where `${title}` is placed, in this case between some `h1` tags.

-Complete this step for each variable that you want to add into the HTML code.
+Complete this step for each variable that you want to be changed in the HTML code.

+### Tweaking the config